bytechefhq/bytechef/README.md

 # you may also route workflow tasks to other arbitrarilty named task queues by specifying the "node"
 # property on any give task.
 # E.g. node: captions will route to the captions queue which a worker would subscribe to with atlas.worker.subscriptions.captions
 # note: queue must be created before tasks can be routed to it.
-Integri Atlas will create the queue if it isn't already there when the worker
+ByteChef Atlas will create the queue if it isn't already there when the worker
 # bootstraps.
 atlas.worker.subscriptions.tasks=5
 # enable a git-based workflow repository